Jenbpatton/new-branch/README.md

 # new-branch
-# To improve is ot change
+# To improve is to change
 # There is nothing permanent, except change